CapricanDRJ/witchers_shakespeare/index.md

 **[Minos]**

-For Watchers' greater good, this course we must maintain.
+For Witchers' greater good, this course we must maintain.

 On matters close to home, your talents may remain.